-The idea is that injecting PRP into damaged tissues will stimulate the body to develop new, healthy cells and promote healing has been around for some time.
+The concept of injecting platelet-rich plasma (PRP) into damaged tissues to stimulate the body to develop new, healthy cells and promote healing has been around for some time.
 However, the treatment has not been definitively proven.
-PRP injections are considered safe when performed by a trained medical provider.
-Mild risks include pain, redness, headaches, and temporary hair loss.
+Despite this, PRP injections are considered safe when performed by a trained medical provider, with mild risks such as pain, redness, headaches, and temporary hair loss.
 People with a history of bleeding disorders or autoimmune diseases may not be suitable for PRP injections.